precocity/gcp-retail-workshop-2018/ingestion/README.md

 >Note: Unlike the batch jobs, the streaming Dataflow jobs run until they are terminated (either manually by going to the Dataflow job page and stopping / draining the job or programatically using the gcloud command)

 **Step 6:** Next step, let us start streaming some sales events to the PubSub topic so that we can see the Dataflow jobs in action.
 There is a helper script to accomplish this.
-The last script takes the **[project-name]** and target PubSub **[topic-name]** as an argument:
+Execute the below commands:

 ```
 cd ~/gcp-retail-workshop-2018